RaffaellaTran/PhotoOrganizer/README.md

     make backend

 #### Backend only (docker)
-There is also a possibility to deploy the backend as a Docker image.
+There is also a possibility to deploy the backend as a Docker image to the Google Cloud.
 This can be done as follows:

     make backend-docker